 Then there are the semantics.
 While paleo or Primal raises eyebrows, something like “functional medicine” (which approaches health in terms of nurturing the whole or “holistic” system rather than treating isolated conditions) can perhaps fly more effectively under the radar if you’re working in a more traditional health care setting.
 As a more widely recognized philosophy, FM can also garner you attention from more alternative/open-minded clients.
 The Institute for Functional Medicine is a pretty established and expansive organization with some serious networking clout.
 Granted, it’s more than just tomato-”tomahhto.”
 Functional medicine is a pretty big umbrella (one that might present its own conflicts), but it might be an area to look into.

-For those of you looking for a Primal minded practitioner (or want to see how – and where) others are navigating the medical field with their alternative principles, you can check out Robb Wolf’s new directory (under construction as we speak) as well as Jimmy Moore’s catalog.
+For those of you looking for a Primal minded practitioner (or want to see how – and where) others are navigating the medical field with their alternative principles, you can check out Robb Wolf’s new directory (under construction as we speak).
 You’ll find a lot of chiropractors, acupuncturists, osteopaths, and naturopaths.
 However, you’ll also find a few pioneering family physicians, cardiologists, bariatric specialists, and even a neurosurgeon!
 Folks, they’re out there.
 I think we’re just on the cusp of making these pivotal networking connections.

 With that, let me open up the issue for lively discussion as a good old Primal community – a resourceful, thoughtful, informed lot if there ever was one, I’d say.
 Share your thoughts on connecting with Primal minded practitioners or seeking out professional networks that support Primal physicians.
 Thanks for reading today.